 The Ngorongoro Crater is truly unique to Africa.
-The massive crater was formed by the implosion of a massive volcano and the largest intact caldera in the world, the crater is an impressive 20 km in diameter.
-It is believed that before it erupted it may have been higher than Mount Kilimanjaro, which is famously known for its grand stature and the highest peak in Africa.
-Long since having collapsed and eroded, it is home to an extensive highland area with mother natures master piece of the 600m Ngorongogo Crater standing proud in the centre.
+The massive crater was formed by the implosion of an ancient volcano which formed the largest intact caldera in the world.
+The crater is an impressive 20 km in diameter.
+It is believed that before it erupted it may have been higher than Mount Kilimanjaro, which is famously known for its grand stature and being the highest peak in Africa.
+Long since having collapsed and eroded, the Ngorongoro Crater it is home to an extensive highland area with mother Nature's masterpiece of the 600m deep Ngorongogo Crater in the centre.

-The obvious attractions though have resulted in high visitor numbers into a small area and traffic is now a real problem especially in the high season months.
+All these obvious attractions though have resulted in high visitor numbers into a small area and traffic is now a real problem especially in the high season months.
 Increased permit fees and restrictions on the number of vehicles allowed into the crater each day have helped to alleviate this.
 We feel that whilst a trip to the Crater is not to be missed it is not a place to spend a long time and a half day game drive there en route to the Serengeti is sufficient.